david-dorf/BotChocolate/movebot/README.md

 By setting `execute_now` to false, the user can execute a trajectory by calling the `/call_execute` service one of two ways:
-    -In the terminal: `ros2 service call /call_execute std_srvs/srv/Empty`
+    1. In the terminal: `ros2 service call /call_execute std_srvs/srv/Empty`
-    -By creating a client for the service in another node
+    2. By creating a client for the service in another node

 ### Adding Obstacles to the Planning Scene